telerik/blazor-docs/components/grid/row-drag-drop.md

 When you drag and drop items from one Grid to another, the `OnRowDrop` event fires for both Grid instances, so you can update their data sources.
 All Grid instances must be bound to the same model type.
 It is also possible to [bind the Grids to different models, but they must be derived from the same interface]({%slug grid-kb-drag-drop-different-models%}).

 The target drop area in the Grid is the `<table>` element.
-Users cannot drop in the empty space below the last table row and this includes the `NoDataTemplate` too.
+Users cannot drop items in the empty space below the last table row and this includes the `NoDataTemplate` too.
 There are two ways to prevent possible confusion and enhance the UX:

 * Do not set a Grid `Height`, so that there is no empty space below the last table row.
 * Define a [`NoDataTemplate`]({%slug grid-templates-no-data%}), which fills the Grid data area.